-We have audited the compensation report of DKSH Holding Ltd. (the Company) for the year ended December 31, 2023.
+We have audited the compensation report of DKSH Holding Ltd. (the Company) for the year ended December 31, 2024.
 The audit was limited to the information pursuant to Art.
-734a-734f of the Swiss Code of Obligations (CO) in the tables on pages 40 to 41 and 42 and paragraph 8 of the compensation report.
+734a-734f of the Swiss Code of Obligations (CO) in paragraphs 5 to 8 of the compensation report.

 In our opinion, the information pursuant to Art.
-734a-734f CO in the compensation report (tables on pages 40 to 41 and 42 and paragraph 8) complies with Swiss law and the Company's articles of incorporation.
+734a-734f CO in the compensation report complies with Swiss law and the Company's articles of incorporation.